socomsystems/documentation/admin_manual/configuration_database/db_conversion.rst

 ------------------

 First set up the new database, here called "new_db_name".
-In Nextcloud root folder call
+In cyfrSpaces root folder call

 ::